aws-samples/aws-hpc-tutorials/content/04-cicd-pipeline/05-codepipeline.md

 8. Review your pipeline settings and select **Create pipeline**

-9. Your pipeline should execute and if successful should display a message as shown below
+9. Your pipeline should execute.
+It will take a few mins to execute the pipeline and and if successful should display a message as shown below
 ![AWS CodePipeline](/images/cicd/codepipeline-5.png)